Elementary and Middle School Artwork Contest

 - Why it is important to have friends of all abilities;

-- Reflections: What students learned about themselves and others through this awareness campaign on how we are better together; or
+- What you have learned about yourself and others through this awareness campaign on how we are better together; or

-The deadline for receiving entries is January 20th, 2018.
-Any entries received after the stated deadline shall not be considered.
+The deadline for receiving entries is December 16th, 2019.
+Any entries received after the stated deadline shall not be considered for an award.
 Entries must be mailed or delivered to:

 A copy of the included entry form must be filled out and submitted with the artwork.
 Print all information clearly and fill out the form completely.
-Any submissions that include photographs of students must have accompanying authorization for release of the image with the form signed by the parent/legal guardian of each child pictured.
+Any submissions that include photographs of students must be accompanied by an authorization for release of the image with the form signed by the parent/legal guardian of each child pictured.
 Failure to provide authorization may disqualify entries.

 The judging panel decisions are final.
-Schools with winning entries will be contacted by phone.
-Winning students, family members and teachers will be invited to be recognized during The Arc Maryland Annual Convention on June 8, 2018 at Turf Valley in Ellicott City, MD.
+Schools with winning entries will be contacted by email or phone.
+Winning students, a parent or legal guardian, and teachers will be invited to be recognized during Developmental Disabilities Day at the Legislature, on February 12, 2020.